HBO's Scenes from a Marriage starring Jessica Chastain and Oscar Isaac: A raw, intimate portrait of love coming undone

 "I'm going to go out of my mind if I don't leave right now."
-A wife drops that nuclear bomb with tearful, breathless urgency in HBO's new miniseries Scenes From a Marriage.
-She's a tech executive who's come home early from a business trip to tell her philosophy professor husband she's leaving him.
+A wife drops that nuclear bomb with tearful, breathless urgency in HBO's Scenes From a Marriage.
+She's a tech executive who's returned early from a business trip to tell her philosophy professor husband she's leaving him.
 "There's nothing left to say," she informs her shell-shocked spouse as he follows her upstairs begging for an explanation.

 There is, of course, everything to say, and Mira and Jonathan, in virtuoso performances by Jessica Chastain and Oscar Isaac, say a whole lot of it over the course of the dialogue-intensive five-part HBO series about a marriage coming undone.
 The series debuted at the Venice Film Festival and hits HBO Sunday.
 It will also stream on HBO Max.